williamkray/maubot-webhooks/README.md

 - **POST requests**: Logs the raw request payload and parsed JSON structure
 - **GET requests**: Logs all query parameters (with token redacted for security)
 - **Message formatting**: Shows the final formatted message before sending to Matrix

+**Error Messages**: If JSON parsing or message formatting fails, the bot will send an error message to the Matrix room with the raw content, making it easier to debug issues.

 This makes it much easier to understand the structure of incoming webhook data and configure your templates accordingly.